How To Measure For A Raised toilet seat ?

 Vive 5 inch Raised Toilet Seat with Padded Handles

-Example of one fitting elongated toilet seats –
+Example of one fitting elongated toilet seat –

 Drive Medical Premium 5 inch Raised Toilet Seat with Lock and Padded Armrests

-Example of one fitting standard toilet seats –
+Example of one fitting standard toilet seat –

 Medokare 4.5 inch Raised Toilet Seat with Arms

 Raised toilet seats and toilet seat risers – long term solutions